Sierra Leone: Supporting Community-Based Disaster Risk Reduction

 Context and Objectives

 The primary objective of the project was to contribute to integrating Disaster Risk Reduction (DRR) and Climate Change Adaptation (CCA) in development strategies in Sierra Leone.
 The project aimed to do so by building the capacity of targeted communities to implement community-based DRM, and by providing technical assistance to district and national institutions to integrate DRR and CCA in development planning.

-- Strengthening national level coordination capacity for disaster risk reduction, preparedness and emergency response.
+- Component 1: Strengthening national level coordination capacity for disaster risk reduction, preparedness and emergency response.
 This included a review to assess capacity and identify gaps and priorities for capacity development, support of the implementation of the memorandum of understanding between the Office of National Security’s Disaster Management Department, the Ministry of Energy and Water and the Sierra Leone Red Cross to promote coordination, as well as learning activities including training, exchanges, and tool development for increased capacity.

 - Component 2: Community based disaster risk management in and around dam sites and flood prone areas.
 This included educating local communities living downstream of dams on river/flood safety and what to do in case of an emergency.

-- Urban risk assessment in Freetown.
+- Component 3: Urban risk assessment in Freetown.
 This activity supported a participatory urban risk assessment in Freetown, where a large proportion of urban poor are highly vulnerable to flood risk and landslides.
 The assessment also aimed to promote women and youth as community DRR champions.

 Partnerships and Coordination

 The project team was in close coordination with the Office of the National Security, which is the main counterpart at central level; as well as with all the targeted cities, for example the mayors of all three cities and the district chairman of Makeni and Bo.